-New York Live Arts Presents the World Premiere of Cynthia Hopkins' A LIVING DOCUMENTARY, 3/5-8
+New York Live Arts Presents the World Premiere of Cynthia Hopkins' A LIVING DOCUMENTARY, Now thru 3/8

-New York Live Arts presents the world premiere of Cynthia Hopkins' A Living Documentary, March 5 - 8 at 7:30pm in the New York Live Arts Theater.
-Called a "breathtaking visionary" by TimeOut New York, Hopkins presents her sixth and newest evening-length work, a comedic, no-nonsense reflection on the trials and tribulations of earning a living as a professional theater artist in the 21st century.
+New York Live Arts presents the world premiere of Cynthia Hopkins' A Living Documentary, today, March 5 - 8 at 7:30pm in the New York Live Arts Theater.
+Hopkins presents her sixth and newest evening-length work, a comedic, no-nonsense reflection on the trials and tribulations of earning a living as a professional theater artist in the 21st century.

 Intertwining elements of musical comedy, documentary and fiction, A Living Documentary intersperses autobiographical storytelling with portrayals of semi-fictional comedic characters, all the while asking myriad questions about the realities of professional artistic life in New York City.
 A veritable departure from past works, A Living Documentary presents a stripped-down, one-woman-show, in which Hopkins plays both herself and an eclectic cast of characters.
 Featuring a number of Hopkins' original compositions, both live and recorded music will accompany the work.